mbianchidev/mbianchidev/note-to-recruiters.md

 One last thing, about the concerning numbers of interviews: yes, I do sparring interviews once every some-months, just to keep up with the market and understand if I can get a better job than my current one.

-If you have a fair development plan in place (salary evaluation included) you have nothing to worry about.
+If you have a fair development plan in place (with salary evaluation included) you have nothing to worry about.
 Literally.

 Cookies and a big high five for reading this far 🍪🍪🍪